priyankarauthan/Java-Interview-Questions/README.md

 Thread 1 resumed...
 ```
 # 2. sleep() Method
-Defined In: java.lang.Thread
+a) Defined In: java.lang.Thread
-Purpose: Pauses the execution of the current thread for a specified period.
+b) Purpose: Pauses the execution of the current thread for a specified period.
-Synchronization: Does not require a synchronized block.
+c) Synchronization: Does not require a synchronized block.
-Releases Lock: No, it holds the lock if inside a synchronized block.
+d) Releases Lock: No, it holds the lock if inside a synchronized block.
-Wakes Up: Automatically after the specified time or if interrupted.
+e) Wakes Up: Automatically after the specified time or if interrupted.
 Example:
 ```
 class SleepExample {